Chart Color Schemes

 An assessment of population growth drivers in Hampton East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of Hampton East is around 5,336.
-This reflects an increase of 267 people since the 2021 Census, which reported a population of 5,069.
-The change is inferred from AreaSearch's estimate of the resident population at 5,322 following examination of the latest ERP data release by the ABS in June 2024, and an additional 72 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,680 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Hampton East's growth rate of 5.3% since census positions it within 0.1 percentage points of the SA3 area (5.4%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 84.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Hampton East's population is estimated at around 5745 as of Nov 2025.
+This reflects an increase of 676 people (13.3%) since the 2021 Census, which reported a population of 5069 people.
+The change is inferred from the resident population of 5398 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3962 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Hampton East's 13.3% growth since the 2021 census exceeded the SA4 region (8.5%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking at future projections, an above median population growth is projected for Hampton East, with the suburb expected to increase by 800 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth of national areas is projected, with the Hampton East statistical area (Lv2) expected to increase by 772 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.6% over the 17 years.

 Frequently Asked Questions - Population